 Risk managers thought that some characteristics of the surgery might increase the incidence of Never Events.
 These characteristics challenge the measurability of an incident since they consider some errors to be unpredictable.
 One noted that obstetrics and gynecology “is [a] high-risk specialty since many surgeries are urgent…also trauma surgeries because the team skips the safety standards due to the urgency.”
 Another pointed out that, “In general, when the surgery is more complicated, the chance for [a] ‘never event’ is higher because when one needs to give attention to so many details, one starts creating shortcuts and doing things automatically.”

-Severity and Preventability as Part of the Definition of Never Events
+Severity and Preventability characterizing the Definition of Never Events

-All participants described their perceptions of two elements of the definition of Never Events: severity and preventability, as shown in the Table 2.
+All participants described their perceptions of two characteristics of the definition of Never Events: severity and preventability, as shown in the Table 2.
 Severity was explained as the potential for severe patient harm from Never Events.
 There was a consensus among nurses and physicians that severity is an essential element of the definition and is related to the complexity of the surgery and the work environment in the Operating Room.
 An anesthesiologist further described the importance of the anesthesiologist’s role in quickly decreasing the severity of an occurring event with a rapid response.
 Moreover, a surgeon stated that a surgical Never Events indicates a serious safety hazard in the Operating Room that resulted in severe patient harm.
 Even though, there was a consensus regarding the severe outcome of Never Events, a risk manager thought that these events can be graded by their potential severity.

 Preventability was referred to as the possibility of preventing these events through increased awareness, training, and work protocols, or as the possibility that these events are unpreventable due to human errors or characteristics of the surgery.
 Nurses thought that Never Events should be prevented by using tools such as training, awareness, and work protocols.
 For example, they referred to the importance of adhering to safety standards as a tool for preventing errors.
 However, they thought that some errors cannot be prevented by safety standards alone, owing to human errors.